ekkehard-morgenstern/asmbasic/README.md

 Some of the currently defined limits are as follows:

 The current maximum line length is 8191 bytes of UTF-8 text.
+However, the current maximum line editing length in the SDL driver is 1023 Unicode code points.

 The current maximum length of string constants is 1004 bytes of UTF-8 text.

 The current maximum length of identifiers is 1004 bytes of UTF-8 text.

+Unicode support is currently limited to 8 bit code points (lowest Unicode bank).

+The user-modifiable character set in the SDL driver is currently 256 characters of fixed 8 x 12 pixels.

+The SDL driver's text screen is currently fixed to 80 x 25 8-bit character cells with 8-bit attribute information, which consists of 4 bit foreground color and 4 bit background color.
+The user-modifiable palette is currently fixed to 16 colors.
+Text color consists of 8 foreground and background inks each, which can be selected from the 16 color palette (mainly for ANSI CSI sequence compatibility).

 ## Playing Around